9 Fabulous things to do in Ambleside:

 9. Take a trip to Coniston

-Another great trip from Ambleside is to visit Coniston Lake, now mostly known for the death of Donald Campbell who died attempting to break the world water speed record on the lake.
+Another great trip from Ambleside is to visit Coniston Lake.
+Know mostly known for the death of Donald Campbell.
+He died on the lake whilst attempting to break the world water speed record.

-His aim was to better 300 miles per hour, which he did on 4th January 1967, but the craft, ‘Bluebird K7’, shot up into the air and disappeared into the lake.
+His aim was to better 300 miles per hour.
+He accomplished this on 4th January 1967, but the craft, ‘Bluebird K7’, shot up into the air and disappeared into the lake.
 Until early in 2001, his body had never been found.

-The small Ruskin Museum tells the story as well as showing various Donald Campbell memorabilia, and is home to the actual tail fin of K7, as well as the air intake of the Bristol Orpheus engine recovered in 2001.
+The small Ruskin Museum tells the story.
+It showcases various Donald Campbell memorabilia, and is home to the actual tail fin of K7, as well as the air intake of the Bristol Orpheus engine recovered in 2001.